peteash10/instructionsforhumans.com/pages/events.md

 *November 15-18*

-Probably on online privacy, culminating in a drop-in data detox surgery run using materials from [The Glass Room](https://theglassroom.org).
+Probably on online privacy, culminating in a drop-in data detox surgery run with [Fiona Cullinan](http://fionacullinan.com/projects/infosecurity/) using materials from [The Glass Room](https://theglassroom.org).

 ## Week 2